pausabe/cpl-app/wiki.md

     4. Upload the database changes in the Deployment website and publish from there

 - EAS Updates (NOT include Expo SDK changes)
-    1. Make the code changes
+    1. Make the code and/or database changes
     2. Make sure that we have the correct database under /cpl-app/src/Assets/db/ (it must be the one used to publish the current version)
     3. Change the version number X.X.(X+1) in app.json